-- 'Embedded Telnet Server': select Enable Secured. - 'Telnet Server TCP Port': Change the default TCP port (if required).
-This setting is applicable for access from the LAN. - (MSBR Series) If management is through the WAN port, then set the 'Allow WAN access to Telnet' parameter to Enable.
+- 'Embedded Telnet Server': Enable Secured. - 'Telnet Server TCP Port': Change the default TCP port (if required).
+The configuration is applicable for access from the LAN. - (MSBR Series) If management is through the WAN port, set the 'Allow WAN access to Telnet' parameter to Enable.

-Figure 8: Securing Telnet with TLS
+Figure 14: Securing Telnet with TLS